Search

 The project has been funded by the Access for All (AfA) scheme.

-Since its launch in 2006, Access for All has funded improvements at 27 Scottish stations.
-Johnstone and Croy station improvements were completed in 2022 with work at Port Glasgow station currently underway.
-Uddingston and Dumfries stations are also in development for potential future accessibility improvements through the Access for All programme.
+Since its launch in 2006, it has funded improvements at 27 Scottish railway stations.
+Johnstone and Croy stations were completed in 2022 with work at Port Glasgow, Uddingston and Dumfries underway.

 What will change?